BianKov/dPSO/README.md

 # *f*PSO model
-For generating **2-dimensional** hyperbolic networks treating the multiplying factor *f* of the initial radial coordinates as a model parameter.
+For generating **2-dimensional** hyperbolic networks treating **the multiplying factor *f* of the initial radial coordinates as a model parameter**.
 In contrast to the original 2-dimensional PSO model, in this version degree decay exponents below 2 are also achievable.
 The code is written in Python 3.